Mimovnik/FleetMan/docs/UseCases/RegisterTankerShip.md

 - `name`
 - `length`
 - `width`
-- `tanks` - list of tanks (each tank has it's capacity, fuel type and fill)
+- `tanks` - list of tanks where each tank has:
+    - `capacity`
+    - `fuelType` - either diesel or heavy fuel

 ## Output
 - `imoNumber`